Placenta is a type of superfood for after birth care if you choose to prepare it that way.

 Placenta and Cord Preparations

-Family traditions, cultural practices and personal rituals have influenced how each placenta has been handled.
-Take the time to figure out how you would like to care for your placenta, the mega organ you must grow to grow your baby.
+Family traditions, cultural practices and personal rituals have influenced how each umbilical cord and placenta has been handled.
+Take the time to figure out how you would like to care for the cord and placenta, the amazing organ you grew with your baby.
 The placenta has been called “your baby’s twin”.
 Here are some examples of what some families have done with theirs.

-Lotus: The umbilical cord is left connected to the baby until it dries and separates on its own, then buried.
-Herbal care for the placenta is recommended.
-This allows natural separation rather than someone cutting the baby’s cord.
+Lotus: The umbilical cord is left connected to the baby until it dries and separates on its own, then the cord and placenta are buried.
+Herbal care during this time for the placenta is recommended.
+This allows natural separation (takes about 3-5 days) rather than manually cutting the baby’s cord.

 Bury: Choose to plant a special tree and place the placenta under it.
 Often times this is said to help ground that child onto Earth.